damianhakert/damianhakert.github.io/source/posts/2016-09-23-gitlab-marketing-strategy.html.md

 - [Top down and bottom up marketing for developer products](/handbook/marketing/#top-down-and-bottom-up-marketing-for-developer-products)

 Our entire [Handbook](/handbook/) is [open source](/2016/07/12/our-handbook-is-open-source-heres-why/), licensed by [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

+Questions, feedback and suggestions are much appreciated!
+Leave a comment below or tweet at us [@GitLab](https://twitter.com/gitlab)! 🙌